Fort Street High School: Robotics Club (FSHS Robotics)

-Fort Street High School offers chess as an extracurricular activity after school.
-Fort Street High School participates in the Metropolitan Secondary Schools Competition, a weekly inter school teams competition between secondary schools, both independent and government-funded, offered by the NSW Junior Chess League.
-In 2009, the senior Fort Street team became the champions of the Metropolitan Secondary Schools Competition.
-In 2021, the senior Fort Street team had advanced to the regional stage of the Metropolitan Secondary Schools Competition, but a surge in COVID-19 cases caused the remainder of games to be postponed indefinitely.

 Maker Society

 The Fort Street High School Maker Society is a co-curricular group where students can complete a variety of STEM activities.
 Students choose one or more STEM-related activities such as the Aeronautical Velocity, STEM Video Game or Formula 1 in Schools challenges and work on the activity during Maker Society sessions, all under the supervision and guidance of the TAS (Technology and Applied studies) teachers.
 It provides a social hub to inspire students to start their own projects, as well as a makerspace which contains facilities such as a laser cutter, multiple 3D printers, a CNC machine and various electronic test equipment.

 Student Representative Council (SRC)

 The student body is represented by the Student Representative Council (SRC).
-Four male and four female students from each year are elected by their peers at the end of the third term of each year, excepting Year 7 Representatives, who are voted in the beginning of the year.
-The executive team is elected from Year 10 members of the SRC at the beginning of Term 4.
-It consists of a president, vice-president, secretary, and treasurer, and is elected by a combination of weighted votes from the school's teachers, members of the SRC, and members of Year 10.

-The SRC is responsible for the annual Valentine's Day Rose Drive and a Year 7 and 8 welcome dance, and are exploring more active fundraising for charity.
-Recently, the SRC have been aiming towards fundraising to the local community, such as OASIS, a project run by the Salvation Army in Australia, and White Ribbon Australia, helping to prevent violence against women.
-Two delegated SRC members sit on the Fort Street High School Council (the oligarchical governing body of the school) and assist in broader decision-making processes.

-The SRC also run the biennial Fort Street Festival (Fort Fest), which allows students to open a stall at the school on the day, usually a Sunday at the beginning of June.
+The SRC also run, in collaboration with the P&C, the biennial Fort Street Festival (Fort Fest), which allows students to open a stall at the school on the day, usually a Sunday at the beginning of June.
 It features a Talent Quest (previously the Battle of the Bands), a program where individuals and groups compete to win prizes.
 There are stalls from various student groups, including the Environment Committee, the Student Anti-Racism Network, and Amnesty International.
 In 2010, other stalls included Nova 96.9, NSW Police and the NSW Fire Department.
+Fort Fest was paused during Covid times, however, resumed in 2024, celebrating the 175th anniversary of the school.